 It depends on the situation and your relationship with the person from which you borrow.
 Explore your options and, if you decide to borrow money, take every step to do it the right way from the start.

 Look at all Your Options First

-Consider all your alternative options before asking friends or family for a loan.
+Consider all your alternative and borrowing options before asking friends or family for a loan.
 There might be ways to address your financial situation without borrowing from the loved ones in your life.

 - Cut expenses wherever possible

 - Create a budget and stick to it

 - Get a side gig or second job